williamlavery/ProbAI-public/README.md

 --------------------

 ## Report
-The report pertaining to DT8122 Project Assignment can be found at `WL_submission.pdf`.
+The report pertaining to DT8122 Project Assignment can be found at `WL_report.pdf`.
 This is in relation to the DT8122 Project Assignment ('dt8122_Project_Assignment_2025`).

 An overview of the results are displayed below in the form of gifs.